samuelefrni/recipe-app/README.md

 ## Introduction to Project

-**Recipe App**, the project consist in the creation of an App that allows the user to search by a keywords recipes!
+**Recipe App**, the project consist in the creation of an App that allows the user to search recipes by a keyword!

 ## Usage

 On the initial screen you can go and write a keyword, from the keyword a search will start and will show you the relevant recipes!
+In the box the user can find, the name of the recipe, the image, the calories and the ingridients!

+<div align="center"><strong>Let's Cook!</strong></div>
 <div align="center"><img src="./img/Usage-mobile.gif"></div>

 # React + Vite